fmcgeough/demo_telemetry/README.md

   metrics surrounding the app's interaction with the database.
 By capturing this data the developer can graph what queries are executing the most, which are the slowest queries, and other useful information.
 This is described in the Ecto documentation as an "Adapter Specific Event".
 This somewhat awkward naming is not that important.
-I'll refer to it in this doc as a "Database Activity Event".
+But I'll refer to it in this doc as a "Database Activity" event.

 ## Database Activity Event